RoboboUPMC2016/RobDev/README.md

 # RobDev

-RobDev is a Java framework to defines basics robotic behaviors.
+RobDev is a Java framework to define basic robotic behaviors.

 ## Distribution